Dreamy Chocolate Fudge Cake, the softest chocolate fudge cake, draped in a chocolate fudge icing and adorned with chocolate caramel biscuit balls.

 Do you ever dream of chocolate?
 I do!
 While making and then tasting this recipe there was only one name that fitted the incredible flavour, taste and texture experience, that is this Dreamy Chocolate Fudge Cake.

-This incredibly tasty cake was made using Wright’s Baking Chocolate Fudge Cake Mix.
+So, this incredibly tasty cake was made using Wright’s Baking Chocolate Fudge Cake Mix.
 Alternatively, there’s a link in the recipe below for a great chocolate cake made from scratch.

 Getting Back To Baking